If completing a travel pre-approval form then you must also complete the Clery travel

 should be processed on a check request and prepayments for air travel should be processed

-on a travel form, both forms should be forwarded to Kay Benson, Travel Auditor.
+on a travel form, both forms should be forwarded to Leann Wheatley, Travel Auditor.

 - Make travel arrangements early to secure the best rates for lodging and transportation.